Dominion East Ohio’s Distribution Rate

 What are distribution rates?

-This case is about the distribution rate which covers the cost of delivering natural gas.
 The distribution rate pays for all the things that Dominion must do to deliver gas to its customers, including the cost of installing and maintaining gas pipelines, reading gas meters, processing bills, and taking customer service calls.

 How did Dominion bill customers for the distribution rate in the past?